 Due to the pandemic, schools are now conducting classes online.
 Thanks to technological tools, this offers many benefits, such as cost savings, time efficiency, consistency, and flexibility.
-However, there are concerns about cheating and monitoring when it comes to online exams and assessments.
+However, there are concerns about cheating and monitoring when it comes to online exam and assessments.
 Online proctored exams are gaining popularity in the education sector to overcome this issue.

 What are online proctored exams?